 Online streaming services measure loudness, and turn down loud music to avoid "blasting" listeners with sudden changes in loudness.

 We call this level reduction the "Loudness Penalty" - the lower the LP numbers, the more your music will be turned down to match other songs.

 For example, a Loudness Penalty of -2.4 on YouTube means your song will be played back 2.4 dB quieter than its original loudness.

-Each streaming service chooses their own method of measuring loudness, and how loud the loudest songs should be played (the reference level).
+Each streaming service chooses their own method of measuring loudness, and how loud the loudest songs should be played (the Distribution Loudness).
 This means there is a slightly different Loudness Penalty for each service.
 For more insight into the different ways each streaming service implements the Loundess Penalty, request more information below.

 Nothing!
 We love loud, aggressive genres as much as anyone else, but users complain about unexpected changes in loudness, and the streaming services want to avoid this.